 So, if you want to focus on a healthy way to consume cannabis, it’s better to buy organic.
 If you wouldn’t eat an apple grown and coated in harmful chemicals, then why wouldn’t you smoke organic cannabis?

-Apparently, organic cannabis tastes better than their traditional counterparts.
-The holistic approach to growing helps enhance terpene and flavonoid production, which affect the aroma, color and flavors of the cannabis flower.
+Apparently, organic cannabis tastes better than its traditional counterparts.
+The holistic approach to growing helps enhance terpene and flavonoid production, which affects the aroma, color, and flavors of the cannabis flower.
 So, when you smoke it, you’ll only taste the pure, wonderful bud.

 Additionally, this product is better for the environment.
 Organic cannabis utilizes safe growing practices such as integrated pest management and natural soil amendments, and this helps minimize negative environmental impacts.
 Now you can have peace of mind knowing that your personal vices aren’t destroying our planet.